barijaona/OpenCore_GA-Z170X-Gaming5/README.md

 Most settings can be seen in this [photo album](https://www.flickr.com/photos/barijaona/albums/72157683707850861 "A Flickr photo album").

 The OpenCore documentation recommends that the setup allows macOS to unlock the `0xE2` registry.
 My configuration won't boot without this (I haven't tested the `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` quirks).
-As a `CFG Lock` option is available in the firmware, but is hidden from the BIOS GUI, I included a GRUB shell [modified by <i>datasone</i>](https://github.com/datasone/grub-mod-setup_var "A modified grub allowing tweaking hidden BIOS settings") to access this option.
+A `CFG Lock` option is present in the firmware, but is hidden from the BIOS GUI.
+You can work around this problem through the 'Control MSR CFG Lock' menu item in the configured picker.

-Therefore, for this motherboard and BIOS F20 or F22f, you will have to access this GRUB shell through the initial menu, type the command `setup_var 0x4EF 0x00`, and reboot afterwards.
-For other motherboards or other version of BIOSes, the OpenCore documentation explains how to find the correct value.

 #### USB